pkdone/practical-mongodb-aggregations-book/src/examples/intricate-examples/incremental-analytics.md

 ## Execution

-For 01-Feb-2021 orders, execute the aggregation using the defined pipeline:
+For 01-Feb-2021 orders only, execute the aggregation using the defined pipeline (first setting the one-day date range accordingly):

 ```javascript
 // Change the start and end date boundaries in the pipeline